karolinfrennert/karolinfrennert/README.md

 - 💻 TypeScript enthusiast!

-- 📚 I'm studying at Hyper Island (April 2022)
+- 📚 I'm a Hyper Island Graduate!

-- 🌱 Currently learning Redux and always eager to learn more
+- 🌱 Currently learning Svelte and always eager to learn more

 - 💬 You can talk to me about all things code (and cats)!